 Grain size and balance play a large part in determining the efficiency or performance per unit cost of a machine assuming a fixed total budget.
 If an engineer builds a small number of very large (coarse grain) nodes, a point of diminishing returns is reached where node performance increases very slowly (if at all) as node size is increased.
 On the other hand, building a large number of very small (fine grain) nodes will also result in diminishing returns as the communication costs dominate.
 The highest efficiency occurs at an optimal point between the two extremes.
-Similarly, as observed by Kung and others [11, 5], there is an optimal balance of resources between the processor, memory, and communication components within a node.
+Similarly, as observed by Kung and Yeung et al. [18], [12], there is an optimal balance of resources between the processor, memory, and the communication components within a node.

 While there has been much debate on this topic, few concrete results have been reported.
 Machine balance and grain size continues to be determined more by convenience and market forces than by engineering analysis.
-Our primary motivation in undertaking this study is to provide an analytical framework to enable engineers to obtain insights into the tradeoffs in choosing various machine parameters.
+Our primary motivation in undertaking this study is to provide an analytical framework to enable engineers to obtain insights into the trade-offs in choosing various machine parameters.

 Let us first provide an overview of the framework.
-Table 1 summarizes our notation organized by model category.
 Throughout the paper, execution times are measured in machine cycles, information in units of machine words, and cost in SRAM bit equivalents (Sbe).
-As discussed in Section2.4, an Sbe is the area
+As discussed in Section 2.4, an Sbe is the area occupied by one bit of SRAM memory.